vlcoscar8/JS--Job_finder_app/README.md

 #### Resume

-The web is a job finder app, where the user can find any job regarding some categories which you can filter, depending on you are living from.
+The web is a job finder app, where the user can find any job regarding some categories which you can filter, depending on where you are living from.

 The web has a favourite list functionality, pagination and routes with "hashchange" method.
 All the web is developed with Javascript vanilla.